 Note: Continuing Education Units are different from Continuing Education Credits (CEC), or contact hours.
 A CEC is a different form of measurement and is accepted by other certification bodies.
 Contact hours may not meet CEU standards.
 If you have obtained CEC credits, please visit NRPA.org to download a CEU petition to convert to CEU’s.

 Click HERE to apply for Individual CEUs

-This application is for certified professionals to request CEUs for an event he/she attended that didn't included CEUs with registration.
+This application is for certified professionals to request CEUs for a non-IPRA event he/she attended that didn't include CEUs with registration.

 Click HERE to apply for Event Host CEUs